 If you are trying to negotiate the closing of the business, don’t lie to creditors by making promises you can’t keep or by failing to disclose assets or income the business may have.

 The Right Things to Do

 The most important thing, when closing a business, is to have a plan.
 That includes what we call a “go dark” date—the date by which you expect the doors will be closed and the power turned off.
 Pick a realistic time period, but set a date, or you may be winding down operations for months or years.

 Once you’ve determined your “go dark” date, get all your records in order.

-It’s equally important to hire an attorney to guide you through the process, so that you comply with all legal requirements.
+It’s equally important to hire a New Jersey bankruptcy attorney to guide you through the process, so that you comply with all legal requirements.

 Make certain you’ve filed and paid all taxes due, especially sales and payroll taxes.
 Failure to pay payroll taxes can result in a 100% penalty and you can be personally liable.

 Another important task once you’ve decided to close down is to aggressively attempt to collect any outstanding amounts owed to your company.
 The more dollars you have to satisfy creditors (to whom you now owe a fiduciary duty), the easier the process will typically be.